ucsb-cs148/s21/_lab/lab06.md

       Responsible for making sure that the team comes up with a set of **user stories** for the "final" product that your team will deliver, and marking those stories with a label "final" (just like the label `MVP` that you used previously).
 * **Scrum Master**.
-Together with Product Owner, leads the sprint planing meeting later this week.
+Together with Product Owner, leads the sprint planing meeting(s) still to come.
-      Responsible for making sure that the team comes up with a set of **issues** for the "final" product that your team will deliver, each tied to one of the user stories. and marking those stories with a label "final" (just like the label `MVP` that you used previously.
+      Responsible for making sure that the team comes up with a set of **issues** for the "final" product that your team will deliver, each tied to one of the user stories. and marking those stories with a label "final" (just like the label `MVP` that you used previously).
       Also responsible for holding the team accountable for keeping the issues moving through the Kanban board.
 * **Testing/QA Coordinator**.
       Ultimately, responsible for making sure that user stories and issues have acceptance criteria, and that